from small one page howto to huge articles all in one place

 BUGS

 The initstate_r() interface is confusing.
-It appears that the random_data type is intended to be opaque, but the implementation requires the user to either initialize the buf.state file to NULL or zero out the entire structure before the call.
+It appears that the random_data type is intended to be opaque, but the implementation requires the user to either initialize the buf.state field to NULL or zero out the entire structure before the call.

 SEE ALSO